 The Visit of the Bishop on April 2, 2017

 The Rt.
-Rev. George Sumner was elected as the Episcopal Diocese of Dallas’ 7th bishop during a special election in May, 2015 on the fourth ballot.
+Rev. George Sumner was elected as the Episcopal Diocese of Dallas’ 7th bishop during a special election in May, 2015.
 He oversees the administrative needs throughout the diocese and is chief pastor for more than 31,000 Episcopalians, 200 clergy and 100 congregations, schools and institution.

 Prior to his election, Bishop Sumner served as principal of Wycliffe College in Toronto, Canada.
 He was the dean of a growing seminary and was the chief administrator responsible for strategic planning; encouraging young, future priests; stewardship; building relations with bishops; and overseeing clergy’s continuing education.